a-montanari/predicting_baseball/README.md

-# predicting_baseball
+# Predictive Modeling in Baseball
-Logistic Regression analysis for my bachelor's Thesis
+## A Logistic Regression Analysis

+Alessandro Montanari - Università di Bologna - A.A.
+2018/2019

+This repository contains my bachelor's thesis project, aimed at quantifying the role of chance in a *Major League Baseball* season.